First place engineering design project

 Data importer

 The data importer pulls device data from Blackline’s APIs into our database.
 It is written in Ruby and runs in a Docker container in Azure Container Instances.
-I worked on those APIs at Blackline so I have a deep understanding of them.
+I am familiar with Blackline’s APIs since I worked on them.

 Lessons